Shashankreddysunkara/k3d-cluster/README.md

 ## TL;DR

-Generate server certificates in certs folder for `fuf.me` server using mkcert, this domain will point to  127.0.0.1
+Generate server certificates in certs folder for `test` server using mkcert, this domain will point to  127.0.0.1

 ```sh
 $> chmod +x k3d-cluster